When to Schedule Your Newborn Photos: A Practical Guide for Real Life

 What Tends to Change as the Baby Gets Older

 One thing I’ll say upfront, both as a mom of three boys and a newborn photographer: in my experience, babies don’t change all that much in the first 21 days.
-That’s part of why the 5–21 day window is such a reliable recommendation overall.
+That’s why the 5–21 day window is such a reliable recommendation overall.

 5–21 days